onehashai/onehash-connect/help/import-from-gitter.md

 When you create your organization, users will immediately be able to log in without a password using GitHub as the [authentication method ](/help/configure-authentication-methods).
-Once they log in, users whose accounts have been imported will need to [change their Zulip email address](/help/change-your-email-address) in order to receive [email notifications](/help/email-notifications).
+Once they log in, users whose accounts have been imported will need to [change their Connect email address](/help/change-your-email-address) in order to receive [email notifications](/help/email-notifications).